 See also Why the Number 8 Is the Most Powerful Biblical Symbol Ever!

-Types of Sins to Confess
+Common Examples of Sins to Confess in the Catholic Tradition

 1. Sins of Thought